MakeSchool-Tutorials/Tip-Calculator-Swift/P0-Introduction/content.md

 ## Tutorial to the Tutorial

-This tutorial will walk you through Xcode and it's many different features to make a quintessentially "simple" app -- a "Tip Calculator".
+This tutorial will walk you through Xcode and its many different features to make a quintessentially "simple" app -- a "Tip Calculator".
 Every year this endeavor becomes simpler in some ways and more difficult in others.
 You will learn about using Xcode, building interfaces with _auto-layout_, and how to get an app running on your phone!
-Also, if you hail from a land that does not tip 15% - 20% at a restaurant, then you'll technically learn a bit about that too!
+Also, if you hail from a land that does not tip 15% to 20% at a restaurant, then you'll technically learn a bit about that too!

 This tutorial should take you about 2 hours.